Selection

 Remarks

-Panoramic sequences have become commonplace ever since phones and cameras included built–in “panorama mode” options.
-Nevertheless, shooting high–resolution panos still require lens entrance–pupil aligned mounts and supports.
-Used to do this stuff professionally 1996—2006, so occasionally it's fun to get the gear out to shoot some scenes, for instance the aftermath of yet another Blue Mountains bushfire
+Panoramic sequences became commonplace when phones and cameras started to include built–in “panorama mode” options.
+Yet high–resolution panos still require lens entrance–pupil aligned mounts and supports.
+I used to do this stuff professionally 1996—2006, so it's fun to occasionally get the gear out to shoot some scenes, here the aftermath of yet another Blue Mountains bushfire

 A fit country for heroes to live in